All Graduate Students

 Before you begin your research, you are required to perform all required lab safety training from UT Environmental Health and Safety and all online IRB training prior to assisting with ongoing experiments.

 It is good to begin by helping other students with their projects so that you learn how to use the equipment.
-Speak to your advisor and Dr. Salinas, the RMS Core Lab Director, about how to receive training is you will be doing research in one of the core labs.
+Speak to your advisor and Dr. Saddicky, the MCRS Core Lab Director, about how to receive research training in one of the core labs.

 If you play a significant role in an ongoing research study, ask to be added to the IRB proposal as key personnel.
-All research must be approved by your advisor and submitted to the DRC before you begin collecting data for a new study.
-Be aware of the IRB deadlines when planning your submission to the DRC.
+All research must be approved by your advisor and submitted to the IRB before you begin collecting data for a new study.
+Be aware of the monthly IRB deadlines.

 Desks for all students are assigned at the beginning of each academic year with preference given to students with Teaching Assistant positions and senior students in the lab.

-Once you start your data collection, arrange a time with your advisor to attend the first few experiments to make sure the set-up is correct.
+Once you start your data collection, arrange a time with your advisor to attend the first few experiments to make sure the setup is correct.
 It is best to analyze the data from the first few study participants and discuss the data and analysis with your advisor before continuing.
-Frequent discussions thought your data collection should occur on a timely basis so you will be able to modify experiments in a timely manner as discussed with your advisor.
-This way, oversights can be caught early and things won’t have to be repeated.
+Frequent discussions throughout your data collection should occur on a timely basis so you will be able to modify experiments in a timely manner as discussed with your advisor.
+This way, oversights can be caught early, and things won’t have to be repeated.

 Once you have enough data to establish significance for a given study, you should present your results at a scientific conference to receive input from experts in the field before you submit your manuscript for publication.
 Students typically send their abstracts to ACSM, Society for Neuroscience, American Society of Biomechanics, or a conference that has similar professional standing.
 Please be aware of the deadlines for abstract submissions.

-Having abstracts and publications will also increase your chances of receiving scholarships and fellowships awarded to graduate students within the Dept. You are encouraged you to always apply for these scholarships, including travel awards.
+Having abstracts and publications will also increase your chances of receiving scholarships and fellowships awarded to graduate students within the Department.
+You are encouraged to always apply for these scholarships, including travel awards.
 Students are typically notified about these deadlines via e-mails from Phillip Salazar, Graduate Program Coordinator.

 All papers published from data collected at UT must list your advisor as the corresponding author.

 Students are typically the first author for their research and are encouraged to help each other.
-If you help another student with their work and provide a significant intellectual contribution, you may be listed as the second author on their abstract and/or manuscript.
+If you help another student with their work and provide a significant intellectual contribution, you may be listed as a middle author on their abstract and/or manuscript.
 You are strongly encouraged to work together and help each other with your research endeavors.